peterhinch/micropython-async/v3/docs/DRIVERS.md

 [a solution such as this one](https://github.com/peterhinch/micropython-samples#47-rotary-incremental-encoder) is required.
 Drivers for NC machines must never miss an edge.
 Contact bounce or vibration induced jitter can cause transitions to occur at a high rate; these must be tracked.
+Consequently callbacks occur in an interrupt context with the associated concurrency issues.

-This driver runs the user supplied callback in an `asyncio` context, so it runs only when other tasks have yielded to the scheduler.
-This ensures that the callback can run safely, even if it triggers complex application behaviour.
+This driver runs the user supplied callback in an `asyncio` context, so that the callback runs only when other tasks have yielded to the scheduler.
+This ensures that the callback runs with the same rules as apply to any `uasyncio` task.
+This offers safety, even if the task triggers complex application behaviour.

 The `Encoder` can be instantiated in such a way that its effective resolution can be reduced.
 A virtual encoder with lower resolution can be useful in some